- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Allegheny Technologies (ATI).
-Shares have lost about 6.9% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Allegheny Technologies (ATI).
+Shares have lost about 4.6% in that time frame, underperforming the S&P 500.

-Allegheny recorded net income of $15 million or 12 cents per share in first-quarter 2019, down from a profit of $58 million or 42 cents in the prior-year quarter.
-Earnings per share were in line with the Zacks Consensus Estimate.
+Allegheny recorded net loss of $49.2 million or 39 cents per share in second-quarter 2021 compared with a loss of $422.6 million or $3.34 per share in the prior-year quarter.

-The company delivered revenues of $1,004.8 million in the quarter, up 2.6% year over year.
-Also, the figure surpassed the Zacks Consensus Estimate of $978.4 million.
+The company delivered revenues of $616.2 million in the quarter, down 20% year over year.
+Nevertheless, the figure surpassed the Zacks Consensus Estimate of $582 million.

 How Have Estimates Been Moving Since Then?

-Currently, Allegheny Technologies has a poor Growth Score of F, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Allegheny Technologies has a nice Growth Score of B, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
 Notably, Allegheny Technologies has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.